Lumbar Radiculopathy (Sciatica): Causes, Diagnosis, and Treatment

 Imaging Studies

-MRI, CT Scan, and X-rays are used to evaluate soft tissues, discs, nerves, and bone to aid your physician in understanding how your anatomy plays a role in your symptoms.
+MRI, CT Scan and X-Rays are used to evaluate soft tissues, discs, nerves, and bone to aid your physician in understanding how your anatomy plays a role in your symptoms.

 Electrodiagnostic Studies